Petals Around the Rose: Puzzle play

 The puzzle is commonly presented as a challenge in which one person (the presenter), familiar with the puzzle's set formula, rolls the dice and announces the calculated result for their roll, repeating ad nauseam.
 Players are challenged to work out the formula being used by the presenter and to verbally announce the calculated result of each roll along with the presenter.
 It is intended that they keep the formula to themselves.

 The formula

 The key to the formula is given by the name of the puzzle, and the presenter should state the name of the challenge distinctly.
 The calculated (announced) result for a throw is calculated by counting only the "petals around the rose", where a "rose" is any die face with a center dot.
-On a standard 6-sided die, this corresponds to the three odd faces—1, 3, and 5.
+On a standard 6-sided die, this corresponds to the three odd faces—one, three, and five.
 The rose's "petals" are the dots which surround the center dot.
-There is no rose on the 2, 4, or 6 faces, so these count as zero.
-There are no petals on the 1 face, so it also counts as zero.
-There are two petals and four petals on the 3 and 5 faces, respectively.
-Thus, the solution to a given throw can be found by:
+There is no rose on the two, four, or six faces, so these count as zero.
+There are no petals on the one face, so it also counts as zero.
+There are two petals and four petals on the three and five faces, respectively.
+The solution to a given throw is the total number of petals.